rockset/rockset-js/packages/cli/README.md

 _See code: [src/commands/api/queryLambdas/listQueryLambdasInWorkspace.ts](https://github.com/rockset/rockset-js/blob/v0.2.1/src/commands/api/queryLambdas/listQueryLambdasInWorkspace.ts)_

-## `rockset api:queryLambdas:updateQueryLambda [WORKSPACE] [QUERYLAMBDA] [BODY]`
+## `rockset api:queryLambdas:updateQueryLambda [WORKSPACE] [QUERYLAMBDA] [BODY] [CREATE]`

 Update Query Lambda

 ```
 USAGE
-  $ rockset api:queryLambdas:updateQueryLambda [WORKSPACE] [QUERYLAMBDA] [BODY]
+  $ rockset api:queryLambdas:updateQueryLambda [WORKSPACE] [QUERYLAMBDA] [BODY] [CREATE]

 ARGUMENTS
   WORKSPACE    name of the workspace
   QUERYLAMBDA  name of the Query Lambda
   BODY         JSON object
+  CREATE

 OPTIONS
   -f, --file=file                The config file to execute this command from.
-Format must be json.
-Keys are translated
+Format must be [json|yaml].
+Keys are
-                                 into arguments of the same name.
-If no BODY argument is specified, the whole object,
+                                 translated into arguments of the same name.
+If no BODY argument is specified, the whole
-                                 minus keys used as other arguments, will be passed in as the BODY.
+                                 object, minus keys used as other arguments, will be passed in as the BODY.

   -h, --help                     show CLI help